Conanza/cuteorboot/README.md

 - jQuery
 - HTML
 - CSS

+## The Code
+#### The SQL
+Users' votes are all tracked and, from them, custom ActiveRecord SQL queries are built to generate ratings, a feed of pets to vote on, a dynamic list of the app's cutest pets, and a fanbase per user.
+The work is all done in the database, and these helper methods can be found in the `User` model.

+The latter 3 all produce a group of users, thus, I organized this logic into `UsersController#index`.
+Doing this allowed me to setup the Rails api endpoints for a single user and for a group of users using the same JSON partial.
+On the Backbone end, when fetching a collection of users, I specified which 'group' of users to fetch by making a custom AJAX request, specifying fetch's data option.
+The added params tell `UsersController#index` which group of users to send back.
+My custom real-time UsersSearch plugin benefited from this as well, retrieving different sets of users based on the search parameter.

+#### The Backbone Views
+The trickiest part of developing the app was conceptualizing how to create the single-page feel.
+The sidebar was a simple yet crucial anchor to the single-page and thus I install it on the initialization of the app.

+	window.CuteOrBoot = {
+	  ...
+	  initialize: function() {
+    	var $rootEl = $("#main");
+	    var users = new CuteOrBoot.Collections.Users();

+    	var router = new CuteOrBoot.Routers.Router({
+      	$rootEl: $rootEl,
+          users: users
+        });

+	    var navbar = new CuteOrBoot.Views.Navbar({
+          router: router
+        });

+        $("div.cuteorboot").prepend(navbar.$el);
+        navbar.render();

+      ...
+The sidebar navbar is static and doesn't rely on any models as of now, but if it ever did, this would be a good opportunity to have the data bootstrapped in to place.

+Next, the fan list, top 20, and search lists are just entire composite views being swapped in and out; they're not that interesting.
+The question was, "How do I deal with the page for showing a single specific user and the page for displaying a single user, but from a feed of votable users?"
+The views are essentially the same, but the former requires just a model, while the latter requires a model from a collection of users.

+I ended up successfully using just one view, `UserDashboard`, to handle both these cases.
+From `router.js`, both the `game` and `showUser` functions pass in a model and collection to `UserDashboard`.
+However, only in `showUser` is the single model fetched.
+When we get to `UserDashboard`'s initialization code, we check to see if the model exists.
+Coming from `showUser`, it's likely that it does, and we go ahead and render subviews.

+    initialize: function () {
+      if (this.model) {
+        this.renderViews();
+      } else {
+        this.listenTo(this.collection, "sync", this.setNextUser);
+      }

+      this.listenTo(this.model, "sync", this.render);
+      this.listenTo(this.collection, "remove", this.setNextUser);

+      ...
+Otherwise, coming from `game`, we wait for the collection to sync and trigger a callback that sets the first model in the collection as the view's model before rendering subviews.
+It works!

 ## Future To-do List
 - Setup Redis: use key-value cache and storing to increase site performance.